 - 0% Intro APR on Balance Transfers for 18 months.
 After that, the variable APR will be 14.99% - 24.99% based on your creditworthiness*

 - Click 'Apply Now' to see the applicable balance transfer fee and how making a balance transfer impacts interest on purchases

 - No categories to track, no caps on cash back, no annual fee*

 Card Details +

 Why We’re Mentioning It: The Citi Double Cash credit card (see full review here) offers an Intro: 0%* for 18 months on Balance Transfers* for $5 or a 3% balance transfer fee (whichever is greater).
 After that the balance transfer APR will be the same as the purchase APR — a 14.99% - 24.99%* (Variable).
 That’s comparable to the NFL Extra Points Credit Card, we know, but the Citi Double Cash also rewards cardholders for paying down debt.
-You can get 1% cash back when you buy and then another 1% cash back as you pay down your balance.
+You can earn 2% cash back: 1% cash back when you buy and then another 1% cash back as you pay your bill.
 Plus, cardholders get access to Citi Private Pass, where you can purchase tickets and VIP packages to sporting events, among other things.
 (Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)